 The Road Less Travelled

 When it comes to getting into a career in security, there seem to be many paths without a one-size-fits-all track.
-SailPoint security analyst Michael Adkins originally got his degree in economics but then returned to school and got a testing certification.
+Another SailPoint security analyst originally got his degree in economics but then returned to school and got a testing certification.
 After getting a job as a test engineer at SailPoint, he started looking for bugs, leading him to his job on our security team today.
-Michael has since passed down his knowledge to another SailPoint security analyst, Javier Flores, who also started out as a test engineer.
-“Mike kind of took me under his wing, introduced me to hacking tools and started inviting me to conferences,” Javier said.
+He has since passed down his knowledge to another SailPoint security analyst who also started out as a test engineer.

 This approach is becoming more common in organizations, as tech companies look at taking a “new collar” approach to hiring and training new security talent – some are even looking into the gaming community for their next security hire.
 The important thing to note is that there is a golden opportunity for anyone to get into the field right now, regardless of your educational background.